 Primarily Ron offers a specialist kitchen painting service to homeowners in and around Warwickshire.
 He also makes his font of knowledge available to companies who need someone to explain and demo how all things spray work.
 His perspective is based in the real world, not just in a test lab.
 Equally importantly, he explains why things aren’t working and how to rectify the issue.
 And he isn’t wed to any one company so he says what works, not what works for a company’s marketing department.

 Is there a best spray gun or spray unit or best delivery technology?
-No. Tool selection is all about horses for courses, but where spraying is required or requested, this workhorse Tecnover has swayed Ron over to the way of Tecnover, a lot.
+No. Tool selection is all about horses for courses, but when spraying, this workhorse Tecnover has swayed Ron over to the way of Tecnover, a lot.

 Thanks for reading.

-If you need the services of a hand painted kitchen specialist who can also spray to a really high standard, there are several members at Traditional Painter, who, like Ron in Warwickshire, can square that tricky technical circle.
+In Warwickshire contact Ron.
+Or if you need the services of a hand painted kitchen specialist who can also spray to a really high standard, there are several members at Traditional Painter, who, like Ron, can square that tricky technical circle.

 Please share it on Twitter, Facebook, or print it out for reference.
 Thanks.